Philip Agee: Allegations of links to foreign intelligence

 In July 1978, Agee began publishing CovertAction Information Bulletin (CAIB).
 Mitrokhin's files claim the Bulletin was founded on the KGB's initiative, that the group running it was "put together" by First Chief Directorate counter-intelligence, and that Agee was the only group member who was aware of KGB or DGI involvement.
 According to the files, KGB headquarters assembled a team to keep CAIB supplied with material specifically designed to compromise the CIA.
 A document titled Director of Central Intelligence: Perspectives for Intelligence, 1976-1981 was provided to Agee by the KGB.
 Agee highlighted in his commentary Director of Central Intelligence William Colby's complaint that the CAIB was among the most serious problems facing the CIA.
-Also from Mitrokhin's files: For Dirty Work 2: The CIA in Africa (1979), Agee met with Oleg Maksimovich Nechiporenko and A. N. Istkov of the KGB, and they gave him a list of CIA officers working in Africa; but that he decided to not identify himself as one of the book's authors out of fear he would lose his residence permit in Germany.
+Also from Mitrokhin's files: For Dirty Work 2: The CIA in Africa (1979), Agee met with Oleg Maksimovich Nechiporenko and A.N.
+Istkov of the KGB, and they gave him a list of CIA officers working in Africa; but that he decided to not identify himself as one of the book's authors, out of fear he would lose his residence permit in West Germany.

 To the end of his life, Agee consistently and categorically denied ever having worked for any foreign intelligence service after leaving the CIA.
 He said he was motivated by conscience and not by pursuit of personal gain.
 In support of this, he adduces the relentless persecution he endured from the CIA, as it and the U.S. State Department revoked his passport and succeeded in having him deported from several Western European countries, one after the other, until he finally found refuge in Cuba.